 Lauren Hayes is a musician and sound artist who builds and performs with hybrid analogue/digital instruments.
 She is currently assistant professor of sound studies within the School of Arts, Media and Engineering at Arizona State University where she founded the research group Practice and Research in Enactive Sonic Arts (PARIESA).
-She holds degrees in mathematics and philosophy (master's), digital composition and performance (master's), and creative music practice (doctorate), all from the University of Edinburgh, U.K.
+She holds degrees in mathematics and philosophy (MA), digital composition and performance (MSc), and creative music practice (PhD), all from the University of Edinburgh, UK.

 Her research centers around embodied music cognition, enactive approaches to digital instrument design, and haptic technologies, and has been published in major journals in her field (Contemporary Music Review, Organised Sound, Computer Music Journal).
 She was recently invited to contribute to the first reader on New Interfaces for Musical Expression (NIME), published by Springer.
 Her work on embodied music education, pedagogy, and technology for children won her the Best Paper Award at the International Computer Music Conference in 2016, and was recently profiled by Cycling ’74.

 As a performer and improviser, Hayes explores new strategies for live electronic performance by investigating the performer's physical relationship with the digital realm.
 Her music lies somewhere between free improv, experimental pop, techno, and noise, and she regularly performs internationally.
 Recent commissions include four sold-out solo performances for Sonica Festival (2016) in Hamilton Mausoleum, UK, famous for holding the record for the longest echo of any man-made structure; and a live BBC Radio 3 broadcast performance for hcmf// as part of its International Showcase (2017).